The effects of turbulence on galactic nuclear gas rings: Numerical Methods

 \subsection{Initial conditions}

-We created a gas disk of outer radius 2 kpc, an inner radius of 30 pc, and a Gaussian scale height of 50 pc.
-The disk contains a total mass of $10^8$ \msun, with each SPH particle having a mass of 130 \msun.
-The particles are initially in circular orbits, with their velocities calculated using the potentials described in Section \ref{subsec:potential}.
-All simulations were run using an isothermal equation of state with $T$ = $100$ K.
+As a proof-of-concept, we create a simplistic model of a galactic disk consisting of an outer radius of $2$~kpc, an inner radius of 30 pc, and a Gaussian scale height of $50$~pc.
+The disk contains a total mass of $10^8$ \msun, with each SPH particle having a mass of $130$~\msun.
+The particles are initially in circular orbits, with their velocities calculated using the potential described in Section \ref{subsec:potential}.
+All simulations were run using an isothermal equation of state.